avalanche-foundation/ACPs/README.md

 ### ACP Formats and Templates

-ACPs should be written in [markdown](https://daringfireball.net/projects/markdown/syntax) format.
+Each ACP is allocated a unique subdirectory in the `ACPs` directory.
+The name of this subdirectory must be of the form `N-T` where `N` is the ACP number and `T` is the ACP title with any spaces replaced by hyphens.
+ACPs must be written in [markdown](https://daringfireball.net/projects/markdown/syntax) format and stored at `ACPs/N-T/README.md`.
 Please see the [ACP template](./ACPs/TEMPLATE.md) for an example of the correct layout.

 ### Auxiliary Files

-ACPs may include auxiliary files such as diagrams.
-Image files should be included in a subdirectory for that ACP.
-Auxiliary files must be named `ACP-XXXX-Y.ext`, where "XXXX" is the ACP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+ACPs may include auxiliary files such as diagrams or code snippets.
+Such files should be stored in the ACP's subdirectory (`ACPs/N-T/*`).
+There is no required naming convention for auxiliary files.

 ### Waived Copyright